aosabook/500lines/objmodel/objmodel.markdown

 different temperature
 scales worked but was annoying to write, as the attribute name needed to be checked explicitly in the ``__getattr__`` and ``__setattr__`` methods.
-To get around that clumsiness, the *descriptor protocol* was introduced in Python.
+To get around this, the *descriptor protocol* was introduced in Python.

 While ``__getattr__`` and ``__setattr__`` are called on the object the attribute